AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

-         **Power event log after waking up from standby mode with hibernatemode 25**
+         **Power event log after waking up from Standby mode with hibernatemode 25**
         <img width="946" alt="H25" src="https://github.com/user-attachments/assets/7bffe194-8c06-41c8-ab49-35ce1c796b39">

-           - 11:41:15 - The system initiates idle sleep and goes into standby mode immediately.
+           - 11:41:15 - The system initiates idle sleep and goes into Standby mode immediately.
            - 18:02:35 - The System wakes from standby after 6 hours due to user intervention

                   (The battery drain during 6 hours of standby is 0% )

-      - Note that when in standby mode, the system could only wake via power button and it will continue from splash screen then straight into macOS if HibernateSkipsPicker is set to Yes
+      - Note that when in Standby mode, the system could only wake via power button and it will continue from splash screen then straight into macOS if HibernateSkipsPicker is set to Yes

 **Hardware**